In-App UI

 React Native

-How to build custom notifications UI using the hooks from the Knock React Native SDK.
+How to build custom feed UI using our React hooks and client library.

-Using our @knocklabs/react-native library, you can create fully custom notification UIs that are backed by the Knock Feed API and real-time service.
+Using our @knocklabs/react-native and @knocklabs/client libraries, you can create fully custom notification UIs that are backed by the Knock Feed API and real-time service.

 Getting started